Supreme Court rules employment tribunal fees to be unlawful

 Unison, a public services union, were the campaigners that brought the case to the Supreme Court on the grounds that the risk of paying the fee but not receiving compensation from the tribunal was putting off employees with perfectly valid complaints from seeking justice.

-Why did we have the fees in the first place?
+Why did we have employment tribunal fees in the first place?

 The fees were first introduced in 2013 by Chris Grayling, the Lord Chancellor during the coalition, in a bid to reduce the number of ‘weak’ employment claims with apparently low prospects of success, which were said to be ‘clogging’ the tribunals system.